oceanprotocol/docs/content/tutorials/asset-level-permissions.md

 All and deny lists are not enabled by default in Ocean Market.
 You need to edit the environmental variables to enable this feature in your fork of Ocean Market:

 - To enable allow and deny lists you need to add the following environmental variable to your .env file in your fork of Ocean Market: `GATSBY_ALLOW_ADVANCED_SETTINGS="true"`
-- Publishers in your market will now have the ability to restrict who can consume their datasets.
+- Publishers in your market will now have the ability to restrict who can buy their datasets.

 ## Usage